BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Nenya** `PASSIVE`

+This is a Unique piece of Wargear.
 Galadriel may re-roll any failed Fate rolls.

 - **The Lady of Lothlorien** `PASSIVE`

-Galadriel gains a free Will point each turn.
-If it is not spent by the end of the turn, then the point is lost.
+Galadriel gains a free Will Point at the start of each turn.
+If this free Will Point is not spent by the end of the turn, it is lost.

 - **Mirror of Galadriel** `PASSIVE`

-Heavy object on a 40mm base, with Defence 8 and Wounds 3.
-Deployed within 6" of Galadriel.
-During Priority, if Galadriel or Celeborn are in base contact with it, the controlling player may add 1 to their Priority roll.
-Additionally, during the End phase of each turn, one friendly Hero within 6" of the Mirror may restore Fate points to their starting value.
+The Mirror of Galadriel is a Heavy Object on a 40mm base, and has a Defence of 8 and 3 Wounds.
+It is deployed within 6" of Galadriel at the start of the game, though for Scenarios in which models Move onto the board it can be carried onto the battlefield by two friendly models.
+During the Priority Phase, after the roll for Priority has happened, if Galadriel or Celeborn is in base contact with the Mirror of Galadriel, then their controlling player may add 1 to their roll for Priority.
+Additionally, during the End Phase of each turn, one friendly Hero within 6" of the Mirror of Galadriel may restore their Fate Points to their starting value.

+Any Galadhrim Warriors upgraded to Lorien Guard in Galadriel's warband may re-roll To Wound rolls of a natural 1 when making Strikes.

 </div>